 Not the best for lefties

-You will love both the look and feel of this knife.
-The ergonomic D-shaped handle provides a comfortable hold, although left-handed chefs may not like it as much as righthanded folks.
-It's meant to be "rocked" (the curved belly is better suited for this motion than straight chopping), and the extra-wide blade is ideal for transferring your freshly chopped herbs and other food from cutting board to pan.
+Furthermore, the ergonomic D-shaped handle provides a comfortable hold, although left-handed chefs may not like it as much as right-handed folks.
+It's meant to be "rocked" (the curved belly is better suited for this motion than straight chopping).

 Can be sent to manufacturer for resharpening

 Ceramic blades are becoming increasingly popular: They're a lightweight option that's great for people who fatigue easily.
 While ceramic blades can shatter or break when dropped, they’re completely resistant to acids, salts, or oils, and they’ll never rust or corrode.
 The blade on this knife looks professional and is precision-ground by the manufacturer for a super-hard and extremely sharp edge.
 To keep that edge, the knife can be sent back to the manufacturer for resharpening.
 For home maintenance, the Kyocera electric knife sharpener for ceramic blades is recommended.

 Our lab tester noted that the knife was sharp—not flimsy at all, despite its light weight.
 And unlike steel blades that seem to have some give, this one felt inflexible in comparison.
 It did cut butternut squash cleanly, however.
 On the paper slice test, the knife cut completely through, directly out of the box.
 But, on the retest, it tore slightly on the cut-through.